 New theatres RFH artist impression.pngWhy the hospital needs two new theatres

-In line with the trust’s clinical vision for cardiovascular services and as the designated vascular surgical hub for north central London, the proposed theatre expansion will enable us to treat more patients, reduce the time people have to wait for surgery and improve outcomes for those with cardiovascular disease.
+In line with the trust’s clinical vision for cardiovascular services and as the designated vascular surgical hub for north central London, the proposed theatre expansion will enable us to treat more patients, reduce the time people must wait for surgery and improve outcomes for those with cardiovascular disease.
 Tackling cardiovascular disease is one of the Royal Free London’s three group clinical priorities as it is one of the leading causes of mortality and morbidity in the UK and within north London.

 Residents and staff had a first look at the plans on 25 June at an online event where Jason Constantinou, consultant vascular and endovascular surgeon and clinical lead for vascular surgery, spoke about how the increased demand for surgical vascular services in the area, largely driven by more people being diagnosed with diabetes, has made it necessary to expand the vascular surgical hub.